 A recent instalment of the reliably fantastic Oculus Rift project by Knightmare fan Jamesuk has shown us what it might have been like to be Simon in that fateful room.
 We join this at the end.

 Is there more to say about the scene than how hilarious it was?
 Perhaps a little.
-Discrepancies have been observed between Simon's appearance and position just before and after the sidestepping command (pictured), suggesting that filming of the scene was not continuous, but took place over more than one take.
+Discrepancies have been observed between Simon's appearance and position just before and after the sidestepping command (if you missed them, watch the clip again), suggesting that filming of the scene was not continuous, but took place over more than one take.
 We can only guess at what went on behind the scenes.

 It might also be noted that while the hole that opened up next to Simon did so in every Block and Tackle visit, in the same position, not all dungeoneers had entered the room as close to its location as Simon did.
 This meant that for other dungeoneers, such as Helen of Team 1, a single sidestep to their left would not have caused a fatal drop.
 So it's difficult to argue that bad luck had a small part to play in what happened to Simon, but not impossible.